Monkeystation/photanol-com/src/pages/index.md

     [jobs@photanol.com](mailto:jobs@photanol.com)
   list:
     - title: Researcher Strain Development Team
+      description_short: Photanol is looking for a researcher to join our Strain Development Team.
+The role is a full-time position based in our labs in Amsterdam.
+      description_full: >-
-      description_short: "Passion for biotechnology and ready to change the world?
+        Passion for biotechnology and ready to change the world?
 Interested in driving translation of science and technology to a commercial industrial process?
 Join the Photanol team to develop optimized cyanobacteria to produce monomers based on light and CO2.
 We are looking for candidates to strengthen the development and execution of cyanobacterial strain engineering strategies for the (improved) production of selected products in industrial environment.
-You will get a key role in our strain development team where we value creativity and out-of-the box thinking, but also a structured and analytical way of working towards our targets. "
+You will get a key role in our strain development team where we value creativity and out-of-the box thinking, but also a structured and analytical way of working towards our targets.
-      description_full: >-
-        The role is a full-time position based in our labs in Amsterdam.

         At Photanol, we offer an exciting work environment in which you have the possibility to grow.